-According to the World Economic Forum, critical thinking and complex problem solving are the two top in-demand skills that employers are looking for.
-(5)
+According to the World Economic Forum, critical thinking and complex problem-solving are the two top in-demand skills that employers look for.

-Critical thinking is considered a soft or enterprise skill — a core attribute that is required to succeed in the workplace.
-(6)
+Critical thinking is considered a soft or enterprise skill — a core attribute required to succeed in the workplace.

-Critical thinking can help you develop the rest of these soft skills as well.
+Critical thinking can help you develop the rest of these soft skills.